w2sv/asciiplot/README.md

 ## Plot Appearance Configuration Options

-Set:
+You may set the/a
 - chart height & title
-- the color of virtually all chart components and areas, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
+- color of virtually all chart components and areas, picked from a wide array of shades due to the integration of [colored](https://pypi.org/project/colored/)
-- consistent margin between consecutive data points to widen your chart
+- margin between consecutive data points to widen your chart
+  - tick point color, to make the tick points visually stand out in case of a margin having been set
-- the chart indentation within its hosting terminal, or whether it ought to be centered in it, respectively
+- chart indentation within its hosting terminal, or whether it ought to be centered in it, respectively
 - axes descriptions
 - x-axis tick labels, which may be set to contain strings instead of just numeric values
 - y-axis tick label decimal places